Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

 Is this belief backed by science?

-Firstly, preliminary research into the potential benefits of the chaga mushroom seem interesting.
+Firstly, preliminary research into the potential benefits of the Chaga mushroom seems interesting.

-However, these clinical trials tend to use higher concentrations of the mushroom than what you will find in the tea.
-There is also no high-level evidence (yet) that these effects occur in humans drinking the tea.
+However, these trials tend to use significantly higher concentrated extracts of the mushroom than what you will find in the actual tea.
+There is also no evidence that these effects occur in humans drinking the tea.

 Chai is a combination of black tea, steamed milk, and various Indian herbs and spices.

 These spices typically include cinnamon, cardamom, cloves, and ginger, among others.

 Depending on the specific tea and spices used, the flavor of chai tea can vary quite a lot.
 However, it is generally creamy, a little spicy, and it has a warming feeling while drinking it.

 That said, the health properties of chai tea can be either positive or negative depending on where you drink it.
 While a traditional style chai tea is likely relatively healthy, some of the drinks we can find in cafes are more like desserts.
 For example, the Starbuck’s version comes loaded with 42 grams of sugar (grande size).

 Chai tea will provide much of the same benefits as black tea, with the high polyphenol content of the spices perhaps being an added bonus.